jackbush/BCI-hack-site/README.md

-## BCI Site
+## MINDFLOW

-#### The web app component of a project working with brain computer interfaces and JS visualisations and games.
+#### The web app component of a project working with brain computer interfaces and JavaScript visualisations and games.

 ### Built Using
 - Node.js